 - Gain or lose members of your household (this affects the income calculation for program eligibility)

-- Decide that you want to change providers due to poor customer service or for any other reason
+- Decide that you want to change Lifeline providers

-If you want to remain in the Lifeline plan, simply follow the rules.
-As long as you are honest in the paperwork, only have one phone per household, use your phone each month, maintain your eligibility, reapply once per year, and notify the provider when important information, like your home address, changes, then you’ll be able to remain in the Lifeline program and enjoy the plan’s benefits.
+If you qualify for Lifeline and want to participate in the Lifeline program, simply follow the rules.
+You must be honest in the paperwork, only have one phone per household, use your phone each month, maintain your eligibility, reapply once per year, and notify the provider when important information changes, such as your home address.